magicismight/react-native-root-toast/README.md

 ```

 You can skip this step if your react-native is lower than 0.62.
-And actually you can inject RootSiblingParent anywhere like a react portal, for example if you have multiple rootviews you can choose where to display the root toast.
+And actually you can inject RootSiblingParent into anywhere like a react portal, for example if you have multiple rootviews you can choose where to display the root toast.

 Read more about [`react-native-root-siblings`](https://github.com/magicismight/react-native-root-siblings) which powers `react-native-root-toast`.